samueloladosu37/samueloladosu37/README.md

-# 👋 Hi, I'm Samuel Oladosu –  RF/mmW Engineer
+# 👋 Hi, I'm Samuel Oladosu, currently concluding my PhD in Electronics, Microelecronics, and Microwaves.

-I love modeling and simulation.

-I am passionate about designing, validating RF/mmW circuits, and microwave passive and active components.
-Here, you will find my modeling, simulations, and experiments.
+I am always curious about artificial intelligence and its application is several domains like microchips fabrication, Sales, Marketing, Project Management and Entertainment.

 ## 🔧 Technical Skills